Nelson's Pillar: Investigations

 It was initially assumed that the monument was destroyed by the IRA.
 The Guardian reported on 9 March that six men had been arrested and questioned, but their identities were not revealed and there were no charges.
 An IRA spokesman denied involvement, stating that they had no interest in demolishing mere symbols of foreign domination: "We are interested in the destruction of the domination itself".
 In the absence of any leads, rumours suggested that the Basque separatist movement ETA might be responsible, perhaps as part of a training exercise with an Irish republican splinter group; in the mid-1960s the explosives expertise of ETA was generally acknowledged.

 No further information was forthcoming until 2000, when during a Raidió Teilifís Éireann interview a former IRA member, Liam Sutcliffe, claimed he had placed the bomb which detonated in the Pillar.
-In the 1950s Sutcliffe was associated with a group of dissident volunteers led by Joe Christle (1927–98), who had been expelled from the IRA in 1956 for "recklessness".
+In the 1950s Sutcliffe was associated with a group of dissident volunteers led by Rás Tailteann founder Joe Christle (1927–1998), who had been expelled from the IRA in 1956 for "recklessness".
 In early 1966 Sutcliffe learned that Christle's group was planning "Operation Humpty Dumpty", an attack on the Pillar, and offered his services.
 According to Sutcliffe, on 28 February he placed a bomb within the Pillar, timed to go off in the early hours of the next morning.
 The explosive was a mixture of gelignite and ammonal.
 It failed to detonate; Sutcliffe says that he returned early the next morning, recovered the device and redesigned its timer.
 On 7 March, shortly before the Pillar closed for the day, he climbed the inner stairway and placed the refurbished bomb near to the top of the shaft before going home.
 He learned of the success of his mission the next day, he says, having slept undisturbed through the night.
 Following his revelations, Sutcliffe was questioned by the Garda Síochána but not charged.
-He did not name others involved in the action, apart from Christle and his brother, Mick Christle.
+He did not name others involved in the action, apart from Christle and his brother, Mick.